muhammetyigit/CalculatorApp/README.md

 - Custom formatting for numbers (e.g., displaying integers without decimals when applicable)
 -	Clean and responsive UI design

 ## 🛠 App Highlights
-🔢 Basic Operations: Simple calculation buttons for addition, subtraction, multiplication, and division 📜 Calculation History: Save and review previous operations in a neat list ⚠️ Error Handling: Division by zero alerts with video guidance 💡 User Interface: Smooth and modern UI with interactive elements 🧠 Data Management: Centralized handling of calculation data with a Singleton pattern 📁 Organized Architecture: Well-structured project folders like Controllers, Models, and Views
+🔢 **Basic Operations**: Simple calculation buttons for addition, subtraction, multiplication, and division
+📜 **Calculation History**: Save and review previous operations in a neatly organized list
+⚠️ **Error Handling**: Alerts for division by zero with video guidance
+💡 **User Interface**: Smooth and modern UI with interactive elements
+🧠 **Data Management**: Centralized handling of calculation data using the Singleton pattern
+📁 **Organized Architecture**: Well-structured project folders like Controllers, Models, and Views

 ## 📱 Technologies Used
 -	Swift